wh0330/VisDial-CAG-Distill/README.md

-Iterative Context-Aware Graph Inference for Visual Dialog
+Context-Aware Graph Inference with Knowledge Distillation for Visual Dialog
 ====================================